 These foods are tasty, but they're also high in calories and fat.
 And while that's okay once in awhile, I've got some ideas for seasoned tailgaters who want to turn to healthier fare:

 Meats and seafood: Wild game meats are low in fat and quite delicious.
-No need to overcook your elk, venison or other game meats -- they're delicious and safe to eat when cooked to a medium temperature.
-Here's how to cook healthy foods on a grill.
+No need to overcook your elk, venison or other game meats -- they're delicious and safe to eat when cooked to medium temperature.

-Seafood is usually low in fat and has omega-3 fatty acids that are essential for your health, and astaxanthin, which is an antioxidant.
-I like to place a piece of white fish in aluminum foil with a bit of white wine, fresh herbs, garlic, lemon and almonds.
+Seafood is usually low in fat and has omega-3 fatty acids that are essential for your health.
+Place a piece of white fish in aluminum foil, and add a bit of white wine, fresh herbs, garlic, lemon and almonds.
 Wrap up the foil into a packet and cook over low heat.
-Or pack up some cold cooked shrimp and cocktail sauce for pre-game shrimp cocktails.
+Or pack some cold cooked shrimp and cocktail sauce for pre-game shrimp cocktails.

 Fruit: If your tailgating parties require some sweet treats, you can skip the sugary stuff and bring fresh fruit such as apples, pears, bananas, peaches, and berries instead.
-Slice some apples and serve them with a bit of caramel sauce, or top your berries with canned whipped cream.
+Slice some apples and serve them with a bit of caramel sauce.
+Or top some berries with whipped cream.

 Food safety: Don't forget about food safety practice when you grill or serve foods outdoors.
 Hot foods need to stay hot (over 140 degrees Fahrenheit) and cold foods need to stay cold (below 40 degrees Fahrenheit).
 Keep raw meats and seafood away from foods that are ready to serve and bring plenty of clean utensils.